LudvikGalois/TerraFlops/README.md

     Carbon: 0.00000094 kg CO2
     Carbon/Acc: 0.00000094 kg
     Training time: 0.013s

+#3 - C=100.0, solver=newton-cg, max_iter=500
+    Accuracy: 1.0000
+    Sustainability: 8.4/10
+      - Hardware efficiency: 9.5/10
+      - Carbon efficiency: 6.0/10
+    Carbon: 0.00000095 kg CO2
+    Carbon/Acc: 0.00000095 kg
+    Training time: 0.015s
 ```

-Config #1 ranks highest despite 4.4% lower accuracy because it trains fastest with excellent hardware utilisation.
-Config #2 and #3 achieve perfect accuracy but at slightly higher carbon cost.
-The output helps you decide: is perfect accuracy worth the extra emissions, or is 95.6% accuracy with lower environmental impact acceptable for your use case?
+As a example the above shows the top 3 configs ranked by accuracy with their sustainability metrics.
+All three achieve perfect accuracy, but with slightly different environmental costs - you can see which hyperparameters give you the best performance whilst also being more sustainable.
+The goal isn't to sacrifice accuracy for sustainability, but to understand the environmental cost of your performance choices.

 ## Why this exists

-CodeCarbon measures energy consumption but misses the efficiency context.
-TerraFlops adds a sustainability score that balances two perspectives:
+CodeCarbon gives you the raw carbon emissions - TerraFlops adds context about how efficiently you used your hardware to generate those emissions.
+The sustainability score balances two perspectives:

 1. **Hardware efficiency:** Did you use the machine well or waste energy on idle overhead?
 2. **Carbon efficiency:** What was the total environmental cost per unit of work done?

 A model can have low total emissions but still be wasteful if it left hardware idle (poor utilisation = high cooling/overhead waste).
 Conversely, a model can max out hardware efficiently but emit massive carbon if it's training on power-hungry equipment.

-The composite score gives you both angles so you can pick models that match your priorities - whether that's maximising the hardware you've got, minimising absolute environmental impact, or finding the best balance.
+The composite score gives you both angles so you can make informed choices  whether that's maximising the hardware you've got, minimising absolute environmental impact, or finding the best balance.

 ## Contributing